 Expect to see many more sunflower motifs being weaved into fabrics, wallpapers as well as flower arrangements.
 All these images collectively give us faith in humanity.

-As Jason Levin, the president of California’s Dos Gringos Flower Farm, one of the largest ornamental sunflower growers in the world says, an increase in what he called the “happiness, peace and hope flower” is up over 40% in the past week for the 275,000 flowers his team harvests every day for supermarkets and clients around the United States and Canada.
+As Jason Levin, the president of California’s Dos Gringos Flower Farm, one of the largest ornamental sunflower growers in the world says, an increase in what he called the “happiness, peace and hope flower” is up over 40% in the past week.
+His team grows 275,000 flowers a week for supermarkets and clients around the United States and Canada.
 Levin, whose team harvests 70 million flowers annually, says this uptick is heartwarming since it’s in support of such a noble cause.

 It does say something about a culture when their national flower is the sunflower.
 Ukraine is also the world’s largest producer and exporter of sunflower seeds and sunflower oil.